sagold/json-schema-library/README.md

 ### v7.0.0

-with version `v7.0.0` library export and Draft api has changed heavily.
-The api is now more consistent across draft-versions and offers a simple and consistent configuration interface for existing and custom drafts.
+With version `v7.0.0`, library export and Draft API has changed heavily.
+The API is now more consistent across draft-versions and offers a simple and consistent configuration interface for existing and custom drafts.
 In addition, most standalone functions are no longer exposed separately, but under its current _draftConfigs_ and mainly on each draft-instance.
-This will help to reduce confusion, when consuming this api.
+This will help to reduce confusion when consuming this API.

 The above documentation reflects all those changes.
 Just reach out if you have troubles migrating to the latest version.